posmishka/linux/server/FTP.md

 =============
 # vsftpd

-*the case is using virtual users for chrooted die
+*the case is using virtual users for chrooted ftp directories*

 > config placeholder

 tee /etc/pam.d/vsftpd.virtual <<-'EOF'